-These paintings are part of a historic walk in the Old Town, involving the Normans: Museo Storico all’Aperto (outdoor historic museum), which is mapped out with more signs, paintings, and information plaques.
+These paintings are part of a historic walk in the Old Town involving the Normans: Museo Storico all’Aperto (outdoor historic museum).
+This separate walk is mapped out with more signs, paintings, and information plaques.

 Just past this painting and around the corner lives the illusive fig tree.

-The fun was searching for this famous tree for about an hour in the Old Town, going up and down all the wrong tiny laneways, even though we had Google maps.
+The fun is searching for this famous tree for about an hour in the Old Town, going up and down all the wrong tiny cobbled laneways even though we have Google maps.

-When we finally did find La Ficuzza, a pile of rubbish was strewn beneath the ancient tree, which took away from the experience and ambience.
+Finally finding La Ficuzza, a pile of rubbish is strewn beneath the ancient tree, which takes away from the experience and ambience.

-Studying in Naples and Bologna, Roxy in the Box visited Cosenza and left her creative mark on the city as part of BoCs Art, a cultural drive in 2015.
+Studying in Naples and Bologna, Roxy in the Box visited Cosenza and left her creative mark on the city as part of BoCs Art during a cultural drive in 2015.

-Other street artists have left their clever artistic impression throughout the Old Town, which you will come across on the search for the fig street or just a stroll through this gorgeous part of ancient Cosenza.
+Other street artists have left clever artistic impressions throughout the Old Town, which you come across when searching for the fig street or just strolling through this gorgeous part of ancient Cosenza.